-William Lavery is an endearing character, a gentle "old soul" molded by his middle class Britishness to have a stiff upper lip and family tragedy when he was 8 years old.
-As we follow William we discover his upbringing means he keeps relationships at arms length, despite having a loving family.
+William Lavery is an endearing character, a gentle "old soul" molded by his middle-class Britishness to have a stiff upper lip and family tragedy when he was 8 years old.
+As we follow William, we discover his upbringing means he keeps relationships at arm's length, despite having a loving family.

 Music plays a huge part in William's life.
-Throughout the novel we see that music, no matter the genre, can be uplifting and joyful.
+Throughout the novel, we see that music, no matter the genre, can be uplifting and joyful.
 Music can give people a sense of purpose, a reason to live or simply a brief escape from the desperate life they lead.

-It is obvious to the reader that William is suffering from PTSD and this, combined with his upbringing, is part of the reason he struggles with relationships.
+It is obvious to the reader that William is suffering from PTSD, and this, combined with his upbringing, is part of the reason he struggles with relationships.
 William realises that he needs to return to Aberfan, to confront his nightmares and hopefully allow him to move forward.

 Equally heartbreaking and uplifting, this was a joy to read.